Construction Site Security

 Weather and time of year (seasonal factors) impact criminal activity, as well.
 During the summer, many companies take on peak capacity, making June, July, and August prime crime season.
 Theft is also most likely to occur during the first few phases of the project when material and equipment are most vulnerable.

-Why Construction Sites Are Targets
+Why Construction Sites Are Targets for Theft

 To the average person, a construction site is just a collection of raw materials and equipment we imagined playing with as kids.
 To a criminal, however, a construction site is a gold mine offering endless reserves of cash.
 Several unique characteristics present security challenges that make them attractive targets.